Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: The Method of Layers for Restricting the Connection Search

 After computing the stable and unstable manifolds of unstable invariant tori (invariant circles) in a periodically-perturbed PCRTBP, a natural next step is to search for heteroclinic connections between them.
 Henceforth, let $W^{u}_{1}(\theta_{u}, s_{u})$ and $W^{s}_{2}(\theta_{s}, s_{s})$ represent the unstable and stable manifolds of stroboscopic map invariant circles 1 and 2, respectively.
 Heteroclinic connections from circle 1 to circle 2 occur when the images of $W^{u}_{1}$ and $W^{s}_{2}$ intersect in $(x,y,p_{x}, p_{y})$ space.
 This means we need to find $(\theta_{u}, s_{u})$ and $(\theta_{s}, s_{s})$ such that

-In order to solve equation \eqref{intersectcondition}, it would help to be able to restrict our solution search to only certain regions of the $(\theta_{u}, s_{u}, \theta_{s}, s_{s})$ space.
-It is to this end that we define the concept of layers; the following discussion is conceptually the same as that from our previous study\cite{kumar2020}, although we have changed some definitions to improve the notation of the results.
+In order to solve Equation \eqref{intersectcondition}, it would help to be able to restrict our solution search to only certain regions of the $(\theta_{u}, s_{u}, \theta_{s}, s_{s})$ space.
+It is to this end that we define the concept of layers.